The Roman Pilgrimage (Part 2)

 It astonishes me how sometimes people who are in this kind of thing approve one another.
 I think they feel they’d be lonely if they stood on their own.
 So anybody who’s as wicked as they are, they endorse them.

-Now I point out to you, we don’t have probably time to go through it, that in 2 Timothy 3:1–5 you’ll find a historical parallel, where Paul says in last time “men will be become” and he describes nearly all of these things.
+Now I point out to you, we don’t have probably time to go through it, that in 2 Timothy 3:1–5 you’ll find a historical parallel, where Paul says in the last times “men will become” and he describes nearly all of these things.
 Romans is the logic and 2 Timothy is the historic outworking of that.
 So we need to bear that in mind.
 It is being worked out.

 And let me close by this one phrase I have there: Corruption is irreversible.
 This is of vital importance.
 The result of man’s sin is corruption in every area of his being.
 Corruption cannot be reversed in any area of life.
 So God’s program is to make a new creation, to start over.
 But those who do not enter into the new creation must endure the inevitable progress of corruption in their lives.